runekaagaard/django-hypergen/README.rst

 **Hypergen is short for Hypertext Generator**: Templates are pure python.
 Instead of writing ``<p>hi</p>`` in a html file, call ``p("hi")`` inside a view.
 It's simple to keep templates DRY by composing python functions.
 Hypergen feels a lot like writing jsx.

-**Liveview included**: Still in pure python, connect browser events like ``onclick`` to callback functions.
+**Liveview included**: Still in pure python, connect browser events like ``onclick`` to backend views called actions.
 Mix frontend input html elements and python datatypes as arguments to callbacks and everything works round-trip.
-Callbacks are Django views that sends updated html to the frontend as well as other commands.
+Actions are Django views that sends updated html to the frontend as well as other commands.

 **1 minute to set up**: Do ``pip install django-hypergen``, add ``'hypergen'`` to ``INSTALLED_APPS``, ``'hypergen.context.context_middleware'`` to ``MIDDLEWARE`` and you're good to go.